nalply/flical/Readme-License.md

 weird happens.
 This said, I allowed myself to use the intensifier «whatsoever» to make it abundantly clear that really all situations shall be covered.

-Please note that here's a somewhat dirty secret in law: Imperative law trumps licenses.
+Please let me tell you that here's a somewhat dirty secret in law: Imperative law trumps licenses.
 One case is you doing something illegal with your works.
-Disclaimers then become suddenly a lot less helpful.
+Disclaimers become suddenly a lot less helpful.
 Another case is selling software.
 You will be bound to some imperative laws depending on your jurisdiction.

-What's the point of a long disclaiming listing then?
+What's the point of a long disclaiming listicle then?

 That's all, folks.